KACE-SMA-Tools/computers-with-smartcard-reader/README.md

 # Target
-Finds and report all managed Windows PCs in K1000 Inventory with a smartcard reader installed.
+Find and report all managed Windows PCs in K1000 Inventory with a smartcard reader installed.

 ## Overview
-The script is independent by K1000, so if you don't have KACE SMA in your environment don't worry: the script is still useful!
+The script does not depend by K1000, so if you don't have KACE SMA in your environment don't worry: the script is still useful!

 ## Components
 * [The Query] This script :innocent:
-* [The Report] Kace Systems Management Appliance (AKA 'K1000')
+* [The Automation] Kace Systems Management Appliance (AKA 'K1000')

 # How it works
 1. The vbs script executes a WMI query over the target device(s) and saves an output file named _smartcard.txt_ (see below in the [Setup section](#setup))
-2. The vbs script is scheduled and deployed to the target device(s) via K1000 script (_Online KScript_)
+2. The vbs script is scheduled and deployed to the target device(s) via K1000 _Online KScript_
 3. A K1000 _Custom Inventory Rule_ reads the output file for every inventoried device and stores the information in the database
 4. A scheduled Report (choose your favorite format between HTML, CSV, PDF or Excel) returns only PCs with a smart card reader installed
 5. Done!